The need-to-know facts about patent term extensions in Europe

 In Boston Scientific (C-527/17), the ECJ recently confirmed that medical devices, even if they comprise active ingredients, cannot be the subject of an SPC.
 The question of whether new formulations of known active ingredients could give rise to SPCs after all is open once again given the Abraxis Bioscience (C-443/17) referral pending before the ECJ.

 What are the conditions for obtaining an SPC?

-SPC applications must be filed with each national IP office on a country-by-country basis (Article 9 of the MP-SPC Regulation).
-The filing deadline is six months from receiving the marketing authorisation for that country (nationally or centrally via the European Medicines Agency) or within six months of obtaining the basic patent, whichever is later (Article 7 of the MP-SPC Regulation).
-Calculation of the SPC filing deadline takes into account the first market approval in the country of filing, not the first market approval in the EEA.
+SPC applications must be filed with each national IP office on a country-by-country basis (Article 9).
+The filing deadline is six months from receiving the marketing authorisation for that country (nationally or centrally via the European Medicines Agency) or within six months of obtaining the basic patent, whichever is later (Article 7).
+Calculation of the SPC filing deadline takes into account the notification date of the first market approval in the country of filing, not the first market approval in the EEA.
 If the marketing authorisation is granted only after expiry of the basic patent, this leads to an irremediable deficiency, as confirmed in MSD (C-567/16).
 In addition to the regular SPC term, a six-month paediatric extension is possible.
-Paediatric extensions can be applied for together with the SPC application or up until two years before expiry of the SPC.
+Paediatric extensions can be applied for together with the SPC application or up to two years before expiry of the SPC.

 An SPC may be granted only to the basic patent owner or its successor in title (Article 6) if the following conditions are met at the SPC application filing date (Article 3 (a) to (d)):

-- the basic patent protecting the product is in force;
+- the product is protected by a basic patent in force;

 - the product has not already been the subject of an SPC belonging to the same person; and